A precise determination of the top-quark pole mass: Top-quark pair production at the hadron colliders and the determination of top-quark pole mass

 where $\sigma_{\rm exp}(m_t)$ is the measured cross-section, and $\Delta\sigma_{\rm exp}(m_t)$ is the uncertainty for $\sigma_{\rm exp}(m_t)$.

 We present the top-quark pair NNLO production cross-section (\ref{massdepdPMC}) versus the top-quark pole mass at different hadron-hadron collision energies in Figs.(\ref{figureTOPde196}, \ref{figureTOPde7}).
 The coefficients $c_{0,1,2,3}$ are determined by the PMC predictions.
 In these figures, the experimental measurements are presented for comparison, where the thinnest shaded bands are for the PMC predictions and the thickest shaded bands are for the combined experimental results respectively.
-The agreement of the PMC predictions with the measurements, as shown by Figs.(\ref{figureTOPde196}, \ref{figureTOPde7}), makes it possible to achieve reliable predictions for the top-quark pole mass.
+The agreement of the PMC predictions with the measurements, as shown by Figs.(\ref{figureTOPde196}, \ref{figureTOPde7}), makes it possible to achieve reliable predictions for top-quark pole mass.

-The PMC predictions thus eliminate an unnecessary theoretical uncertainty for determining the top-pole mass -- the renormalization scale uncertainty.
 A precise range of values for the pole mass can thus be achieved in comparison with pQCD predictions based on conventional scale-setting.
 In the following, we will determine the top-quark pole mass such that the maximum value of the likelihood function (\ref{likelifunction}) is achieved.